microsoftgraph/microsoft-graph-docs.zh-CN/concepts/sdks/paging.md

 result, err := client.Me().Messages().Get(&options)

 // Initialize iterator
-pageIterator, err := msgraphcore.NewPageIterator(result, adapter, models.CreateMessageCollectionResponseFromDiscriminatorValue)
+pageIterator, err := msgraphcore.NewPageIterator(result, adapter, graph.CreateMessageCollectionResponseFromDiscriminatorValue)

 // Any custom headers sent in original request should also be added
 // to the iterator